DylBP/wad2-assign2/README.md

 ## Security and Authentication

 - For authentication when accessing the TMDB API, we are using JWT
+- - This is protected, as they must provide a bearer token in request which subsequently access the TMDB API
-- Specify which routes are protected.
+- All routes are protected, except for login and signup

 ## Integrating with React App